-Bernie and David are seeking to amble their way from Bewdley, Worcestershire across the world by bicycle to Tasmania, Australia over the next decade.
+When we started this blog in 2014, Bernie and David were seeking to amble their way from Bewdley, Worcestershire across the world by bicycle to Tasmania, Australia roughly over the next decade.
 There is no route as such because there are too many unknowns (also known as “Rumsfelds”).

 We are doing this journey in a series of stages.
 We started on 27th July 2014 in Bewdley and worked our way across to Harwich.
 Ferries are “allowed” because there is quite a lot of water between here and Australia, but we will try to keep them to a minimum.
 The first real stage was through Holland, down the Rhine and then across the Alps and Dolomites to Venice.